semaphoreP/codeastro/Day1/git_intro/README.md

 10. Sometimes, there will be a conflict between an update to a file on the remote repo and an update to a file on your local machine.
 In that case, git isn't sure which change to keep, and a conflict is raised.
-For example, let's manufacture a conflict in `hello.txt`: let's edit the file on the remote repo directly via the Github interface, and then edit the file locally on our machine.
+For example, let's manufacture a conflict in `hello.txt`.
+    We'll edit the file on the remote repo directly via the Github interface, and then edit the file locally on our machine.
 Remember to `git commit` the local changes.